Views on Digital DeclutterPosted on 20th of September 2021

-A couple of years back, I became conscious about this and decided to delete my accounts on these platforms without giving too much thought about it.
-While leaving these platforms were pretty easy for me, I noticed that I had just replaced these with some other platform, YouTube in my case.
+A couple of years back, I became conscious of this and decided to delete my accounts on these platforms without giving too much thought to it.
+While leaving these platforms was pretty easy for me, I noticed that I had just replaced these with some other platform, YouTube in my case.
 After which, I started spending countless hours on that platform instead.
-Back then, I didn’t consider this habit as bad as mindlessly browsing Instagram or Facebook despite it being the same thing.
-I think I just rationalized it to myself being educational or informative in a better way than other platforms.
+Back then, I didn’t consider this habit as bad as mindlessly browsing Instagram or Facebook despite it being the same.
+I think I just rationalized it to myself as being educational or informative in a better way than other platforms.

-Year or two passes without Instagram or Facebook completely fine, but then I wanted to start using them again for some reason.
-Maybe I thought to myself that I had already been cured of this disease so I could have a healthy relationship with them from now on.
-I also had professional reasons behind this since I thought that these platforms offer a great way of marketing your art to others, which is true in some cases.
-However, very quickly, I started noticing similar behaviour when I last was on these platforms.
+A year or two passes without Instagram or Facebook completely fine, but I wanted to start using them again for some reason.
+Maybe I thought I had already been cured of this disease, so I could have a healthy relationship with them from now on.
+I also had professional reasons behind this since I thought these platforms offer a great way of marketing your art to others, which is true in some cases.
+However, I quickly noticed similar behaviour when I was last on these platforms.
 So after a couple of months of trying to get back in, I just felt repulsed by them and decided to leave them again.
 When it comes to marketing, that is not for me.
 I understand the benefits of being an artist in social media.
 Still, since I mainly enjoy that as a passionate hobby, I don’t see the need for being on social media.

 So at the time of writing this, I think it has been about six months or so of living without these.
-Still, I’m very conscious about my unnecessarily large usage of YouTube, News etc. While comparing my use with Instagram, I still wouldn’t consider watching YouTube or regularly checking news as bad as mindlessly scrolling through your feeds.
+Still, I’m conscious of my unnecessarily large usage of YouTube, News etc. While comparing my use with Instagram, I still wouldn’t consider watching YouTube or regularly checking news as bad as mindlessly scrolling through your feeds.
 I still noticed similar behaviour on those I struggled with, for example, with Instagram.
-I became conscious about randomly picking up my phone and scrolling through news even though I had just read them or just letting YouTube’s autoplay roll for long periods without giving too much thought about it.
+I became conscious about randomly picking up my phone and scrolling through the news even though I had just read them or letting YouTube’s autoplay roll for long periods without giving it too much thought.
 So I wanted to tackle these habits.

 So how has this worked for me?
 I think great!
-In the beginning, I noticed how much free time I have when I don’t spend it on useless things.
-Also, in the beginning, I occasionally picked up my phone by instinct.
-I quickly realized that I didn't have any applications to spend mindlessly surfing, so I quickly grew out of this habit.
-First, I felt slight boredom when I couldn’t spend time on these apps, but thankfully I realized that this spare time needed to be used elsewhere.
+In the beginning, I noticed how much free time I have when I don’t spend on useless things.
+Also, initially, I occasionally picked up my phone by instinct.
+However, I quickly realized I had no applications to spend mindlessly surfing, so I quickly grew out of this habit.
+At first, I felt boredom slightly when I couldn’t spend time on these apps, but thankfully I realized that this spare time needed to be used elsewhere.
 Before this, I was already reading relatively a lot, about three to four books per month, but I have almost doubled that number nowadays.
-I also wrote about time management between multiple passions a while ago where I pondered how I manage time between, for example, programming and music.
+I also wrote about time management between multiple passions a while ago, where I pondered how I manage time between, for example, programming and music.
 After ditching distractive sites entirely, I have felt that the time management between these activities and my work life hasn’t been an issue.
-It's straightforward to find time for various pet projects and serious work outside my work life since I don’t spend my time on useless stuff anymore.
+Finding time for various pet projects and serious work outside my life is straightforward since I don’t spend my time on useless stuff anymore.